tairasoul/YADMB/addon-docs.md

 First, start by installing yadmb-types from npmjs.

-These types are used for autocomplete, but are useful otherwise.
+These types are used for autocomplete.

 ## Project setup